Quantum Vacuum Fluctuations in a Chromomagnetic-like Background: Abstract

 \section{Abstract}

-In this paper we compute the regularized vacuum energy associated with vectorial perturbations of the SU(2) Yang-Mills field.
-We regard Dirichlet and twisted boundary conditions in a chromomagnetic background, at zero temperature.
-Then, we analyse the behavior of the Casimir energy in the weak and strong coupling regimens, comparing with similar results obtained for the scalar and spinorial fields in an ordinary magnetic field background.
-In the weak coupling scenario, we show that it is necessary to introduce mass in the perturbations in order to leave manifest the effects due to the chromomagnetic field.
-Otherwise, in the strong coupling regimen, we evaluate the effects of the mass as well as of a compact extra dimension on the stabilization of the regularized vacuum energy.\\\\ {Key words: Casimir Effect, Yang-Mills fields, stabilization}
+In this paper we study the effects associated to quantum vacuum fluctuations of vectorial perturbations of the Abelian SU(2) Yang-Mills field in a static and homogeneous chromomagnetic-like background field, at zero temperature.
+We use periodic and antiperiodic boundary conditions in order to calculate the Casimir energy by means of the frequency sum technique and of the regularization method based on zeta functions, analyzing its behavior in the weak and strong coupling regimes.
+We compare the obtained results with the similar ones found for scalar and spinor fields placed in an ordinary magnetic field background.
+We show that only in the weak coupling regime the non-trivial topology of the system encoded in the antiperiodic boundary conditions changes the nature of the Casimir force with respect to the periodic ones.
+Considering the weak coupling scenario, we show that the introduction of a third polarization state in the perturbations makes manifest the effects on the Casimir energy due to the coupling with the chromomagnetic-like background field, for both the boundary conditions.
+Finally, in the strong coupling regime, in which the quantum vacuum is not stable due to the Nielsen-Olesen instabilities, we evaluate the effects of a compact extra dimension on its stabilization.\\\\ {Key words: Vacuum Fluctuations, Yang-Mills fields, non-trivial topology, stabilization}